ChiliDevsTeam/woocommerce-return-warranty-management/readme.txt

 = WooCommerce RMA Basic Features =

-* Process warranties for your products
+* Process warranties for your simple products
 * Display warranty management details on the product single page
 * Define warranty periods and terms for products individually or globally
 * Define warranty cost for each product